Action Bias: Preferring Action Over Inaction

 The Confirmation Bias: Why People See What They Want to See

-The confirmation bias is a cognitive bias that causes people to search for, favor, interpret, and recall information in a way that confirms their preexisting beliefs.
-For example, if someone is presented with a lot of information on a certain topic, the confirmation bias can cause them to only remember the bits of information …
+The confirmation bias is a cognitive bias that causes people to search for, interpret, and recall information in a way that confirms their preexisting beliefs.
+For example, if someone is presented with a lot of information on a certain topic, the confirmation bias can cause them to only remember the bits of information that …

 Read more